EMILY ELIZABETH SULLIVAN FRASER

 Artist in Residence, 2016

-Producing a short documentary film about a northern New Mexican ghost town and the elderly community of once-residents who return to it each summer.
+Directed/produced and shot a short documentary film about a northern New Mexican ghost town and the elderly community of once-residents who return to it each summer.

 Environmental Humanities Project, Palo Alto, CA